webexpress-framework/WebExpress/docs/development_guide.md

 The development host ships an `Authentication` section in `WebExpress.Develop/src/WebExpress.Develop.App/settings/webexpress.settings.json` with a public development signing key and `RequireHttps: false`.
 These initial values can be shared through Git and allow the hosted WebUI tutorial to log in at `http://localhost/webui` without a certificate.
 Rebuild and restart `WebExpress.Develop.App` after changing its settings.
 Before production use, replace the public key with a private random key, set `RequireHttps: true`, and configure valid HTTPS, deployment-specific issuer and audience values, and durable shared token storage.
 This host runs multiple applications, so root authentication endpoints require an explicit application selector unless a default `ApplicationId` is configured.

 Access-token validation is stateless.
-Refresh replay protection, OIDC challenge consumption, and PAT revocation use `IIdentityTokenStore`.
-The provided `FileIdentityTokenStore` stores hashed token identifiers and their expiration times, without passwords, raw tokens, or identity records.
+Refresh replay protection, OIDC challenge consumption, and PAT revocation use `IIdentityTokenStore`, resolved per application through `IIdentityTokenStoreManager`. `IdentityManager` holds no store instance of its own; each store lookup passes through `IComponentHub.IdentityTokenStoreManager.GetStore(applicationContext)`, which returns exactly one store for the given application.
+Applications requiring a store other than the default `FileIdentityTokenStore` — for example a distributed cache or database-backed store — supply it through `IdentityTokenStoreManager.Register(store, applicationContext)`; `Unregister` removes a specific binding again.
+The manager's `Stores` property exposes the complete set of currently bound stores across all applications, primarily for diagnostics and administration; it must not be used to select the store for a particular request.
+Plugin or application removal automatically deregisters and disposes the associated store.
+The default `FileIdentityTokenStore` stores hashed token identifiers and their expiration times, without passwords, raw tokens, or identity records.
 Its shared filesystem must support atomic exclusive file creation across nodes.
 Preserve it across restarts; restrict write access to the server.
 Markers may be removed after their recorded Unix expiration plus the deployment's maximum clock drift.
 Keep server clocks synchronized.
 An unavailable store must fail the affected operation.

-## HTTP interface
+### HTTP interface

 The root endpoints are handled before application sitemap routing.
 Select the application with `?application=<ApplicationId>` or the configured default.
 JSON requests use `Content-Type: application/json`.
 Every POST/DELETE also requires `X-WebExpress-Auth: 1`; browser Origin headers must match the request origin.
 Use the frontend's `ServiceRegistry` to call these endpoints with credentials and the required header.
 Authentication responses carry `Cache-Control: no-store`.